orsonteodoro/nano-ycmd/README.md

 | Ctrl-s              | No                | No                | No       | SolutionFile                      | Gets the path to the solution file

 * (1) It triggers randomly (in a not deterministic way).
-Works for %d->%s format specifier, missing semicolon, identifier spelling errors; tested only in the C language.
+Works for %d->%s format specifier, missing semicolon, identifier spelling errors.
+It was tested only with the C language.
 * (2) It needs more test cases.
 * (3) Subserver problems were encountered.